 Keep wearing face masks, says Kirklees Council leader

-Thousands of council workers in Kirklees have been encouraged to keep wearing face masks as the country is removed from Coronavirus restrictions.
+Thousands of council workers in Kirklees have been encouraged to keep wearing face masks despite the country being removed from coronavirus restrictions.

-But Kirklees’ council chief said the authority had a duty of care to both its 8,374 workers and the borough’s 400,000 residents – and that caution was required.
+But Kirklees Council's chief said the authority had a duty of care to both its 8,374 workers and the borough’s 400,000 residents – and that caution was required.

 Coun Shabir Pandor said: “The advice to our staff will be to keep on wearing the masks and [to] the public at large my advice would be keep on doing the same thing.